cvxgrp/cvxpygen/README.md

 where ``code_dir`` specifies the directory that the generated code is stored in.
 When ``explicit=True``, for-loops are unrolled in the canonicalization code.
-The above steps are summarized in ``example_main.py``.
+The above steps are summarized in the first part of ``example.py``.

 To get an overview of the code generation result, have a look at `CPG_code/README.html`.

 ### 2. Solve & Compare

-As summarized in ``example_test.py``, after assigning parameter values, you can solve the problem both by conventional CVXPY and via the generated code, which is wrapped inside the custom CVXPY solve method ``cpg_solve``.
+As summarized in the second part ``example.py``, after assigning parameter values, you can solve the problem both by conventional CVXPY and via the generated code, which is wrapped inside the custom CVXPY solve method ``cpg_solve``.

 ```python
 from CPG_code.cpg_solver import cpg_solve